Skip to main content

 Space Coast RESCUE (REsilience Solutions for Climate, Urbanization, and Environment)

-For those who live along Indian River Lagoon, a narrow 250 km long coastal estuary that is subject to many anthropogenic stressors including urban encroachment, the local flooding risks are increased.
-The combination of climate change and associated economic stresses is particularly acute in the marginalized areas of these coastal communities.
-In recent years, energy costs, and homeowners’ insurance rates have nearly doubled and are three times the national average.
-These challenges disproportionately impact the disadvantaged, creating roadblocks to clean energy solutions and climate resilience efforts in areas with the greatest needs.
+For those who live along the Indian River Lagoon, a narrow 250 km long coastal estuary subject to many stressors including urban development, the local flooding risks are increased.
+The combination of climate change and associated economic stresses is particularly acute in underserved areas of these coastal communities.
+In recent years, energy costs and homeowner insurance rates have nearly doubled and are three times the national average.
+These challenges disproportionately impact the disadvantaged, creating roadblocks to clean energy solutions and climate resilience in areas with the greatest needs.

-To address these challenges, Florida Institute of Technology (Florida Tech) has partnered with Department of Energy (DOE) Argonne National Laboratory (Argonne) and a local grassroots organization on a climate resilience project that will:
+To address these challenges, Florida Institute of Technology (Florida Tech) has partnered with the U.S. Department of Energy's (DOE) Argonne National Laboratory (Argonne) and a local grassroots organization (Little Growers) on a climate resilience project that will:

-1. Engage with local disadvantaged communities by collaborating with grassroots nonprofits and Title 1 schools on Florida’s Space Coast,
+1. Engage local disadvantaged communities by collaborating with grassroots nonprofits and a Title 1 middle school in Melbourne on Florida’s Space Coast,

-1. Identify weather patterns that impact the local sea-breeze, relate these to summer rainfall and, in the case of tropical storms and hurricanes, to extreme coastal and Lagoon related flooding from the combined effects of heavy rainfall and wind-driven water;
+1. Identify weather patterns that impact the local sea-breeze, relate these to summer rainfall, and in the case of storms and hurricanes, to extreme coastal flooding from the combined effects of heavy rainfall and wind-driven water;

-2. Identify the impact of urban heat island and changes in precipitation on future heat stress;
+2. Identify the impact of urban heat island effects and precipitation changes on future heat stress;

-3. Conduct audits and drone-supported thermal mapping to assess current building energy use and efficiency in order to identify ways to reduce energy consumption;
+3. Conduct building energy audits and drone-supported thermal mapping to assess current efficiencies and to identify ways to reduce energy consumption;

-4. Perform model simulation of buildings in disadvantaged areas with the use of downscaled future climate data to evaluate the increased energy demands due to climate change and explore cost-effective solutions;
+4. Perform model simulations of buildings in underserved areas with the use of downscaled future climate data to evaluate increased energy demands due to climate change to explore cost-effective solutions;

 5. Engage the underserved community in citizen science and crowd-sourcing projects related to flooding and heat island monitoring; and

-6. promote outreach and science translation by: supporting a liaison position between the project and underserved community, participating in a local summer educational camp, climate resilience forums, and the development of climate resilient community gardens.
+6. promote outreach and science translation by: supporting a liaison position between the project and underserved community, participating in a local summer educational camp, climate resilience forums, and developing climate-resilient community gardens.

-An essential component of the project is to establish proactive and cost-effective strategies that effectively address local climate issues, enhance and inform urban infrastructure, and safeguard the environment.
-Our solutions will involve the development of evidence-based ‘best’ practices, maps of neighborhood heat stress and flooding and building energy tools that aid in urban planning in the underserved community in the Space Coast.
+An essential component of the project is to establish proactive and cost-effective strategies that effectively address local climate issues, enhance and inform urban infrastructure, and safeguard the Indian River Lagoon.
+Our solutions will involve the development of evidence-based best practices, maps of neighborhood heat stress and flooding, and building energy tools that aid urban planning in underserved communities of the Space Coast.

 Figure 1: The georgraphical region considered in this proposed work.
 The Space Coast of east central Florida (center) and the underserved target communities (right inset) are delineated by the solid black lines as defined by Census tracts 649.02 and 651.24).
 Also shown are Florida Tech, Stone Middle School, and the location of residence for building energy efficiency testing.
 The Indian River Lagoon (IRL) borders a portion of the eastern shoreline of the underserved community.
 To the northeast, a segment of the barrier island can be seen.
 Also shown are the land cover classes (30-meter resolution) from the National Land Cover Databases (NLCD, 2021).